Open topic with navigation

 You can use the

-commit database option to specify one of these types of commit protocols for transaction engines:
+commit database option to specify one of the following types of commit protocols for Transaction Engines (TEs):

-For each protocol, durability is a database transaction property that ensures that changes made during a transaction are persistent and can be re-created if a storage manager terminates and restarts.
+For each protocol, durability is a database transaction property that ensures that changes made during a transaction are persistent and can be re-created if a Storage Manager (SM) terminates and restarts.
 The following table describes each

 commit option argument.
 See also Choosing a Commit Protocol.

 ||TE sends a pre-commit message to each SM serving a modified storage group of the committing transaction.
 The TE then receives a pre-commit acknowledgment from each SM, and sends a commit confirmation message to the client.
 See About the Safe Commit Protocol.|

 ||TE sends a commit message to SM or SSM and does not wait for confirmation that the transaction was durably recorded.|